Plympton: Public transport

-Plympton has four main bus services: routes 20, 20A, 21 and 21A, which are operated by Plymouth Citybus and services 52 and 59, which are operated by Target Travel.
+Plympton has six main bus services: routes 20A, 21, 21A which are operated by Plymouth Citybus and service 4, 52 & 59 which are operated by Stagecoach Southwest.

 In the past, railway facilities were originally provided at Plympton – for goods traffic only – by the horse-drawn Plymouth and Dartmoor Railway, but their branch was closed and sold to the South Devon Railway to allow them to build a line from Exeter to Plymouth.
 A station was opened in the town on 15 June 1848.
 From 1 June 1904 it was the eastern terminus for enhanced Plymouth area suburban services but it was closed to passenger traffic from 3 March 1959 and all goods related traffic from June 1964.

 In addition to this railway connected to the National rail network there is also The Plym Valley Railway which is a preserved railway based at the reconstructed Marsh Mills station on Coypool Road.
 This was formerly part of the GWR Plymouth to Launceston branch line.
 The volunteer-run PVR is actively rebuilding the line between Marsh Mills and Plymbridge.
 Steam and diesel heritage trains run on numerous Sundays throughout the year.

 Plymouth City Council has stated it would like to see a rail station reopened on the London main line running through the middle of Plympton, which would provide quick and frequent trains into Plymouth.
+Plympton's lack of a rail station is exceptional in the UK, considering its size, and its location bisected by a passenger line.
+This especially since 2018 - reopening of Kenilworth station, Warwickshire.
 But there are major obstacles to providing such a service on a primarily inter-regional rail route, shown when Ivybridge – on the same line – got a new station in 1994.
 Plymouth city council support the reopening of the station to deal with bad traffic congestion in Eastern Plymouth.
 After a feasibility study in 2017, A Plymouth Joint plan was opened for consultation in 2018 which included a suggested 'Plymouth Metro' with a station at Plympton however, as of May 2020, nothing has been enacted.